marora7926/aus_insci_project/README.md

   THEN I AM presented with link to access plain language result of the Aus-InSCI survey for consumers

-  WHEN I click the National Report Sub-components NAVTABS THEN I AM presented with the summary as well as link to access the Australian National Report of the Aus-InSCI survey
+  WHEN I click the National Report Sub-components NAVTABS THEN I AM presented with the summary as well as link to access the National Report

   WHEN I click the Scientific Publication Sub-components NAVTABS THEN I AM presented a list of published national and international articles as well as the link to access these